Hands on: Hands on: Amazon Echo Dot with Clock review

 Price and availability

-The Amazon Echo Dot with Clock is available for pre-order now, priced at $59.99 / £59.99.
+The Amazon Echo Dot with Clock is available for pre-order now, priced at $59.99 / £59.99 / AU$99.
 As ever, the Dot is one of the more affordable smart speakers on the market – sure, it’s diminutive in size, but has a decent sound for the price, and the addition of the clock element adds to its value.

 Design and features